Click on each numbered step for more information.

 Click on the following link and it will take you to the Elsevier/EVOLVE site: https://evolve.elsevier.com/cs/store?role=student.

 When you log into your account and go to the link to request the HESI Admissions Assessment (A2) exam, you will be asked to enter a prospective school’s ID.

 You will receive a confirmation that your request was submitted successfully.

 Within 2-3 working days, expect an email that will have information and a link to schedule the exam appointment.

-A petition for Declaratory Order is a formal disclosure to the BON of an outstanding eligibility issue that may prevent an applicant from taking the NCLEX examination upon completion of a nursing program.
-The Declaratory Order process permits the BON to make decisions regarding a petitioner's eligibility for licensure prior to entering or completing a nursing program.
+A petition for Declaratory Order is a formal disclosure to the Board of an outstanding eligibility issue that may prevent an applicant in taking the NCLEX examination upon completion of a nursing program.
+The Declaratory Order process permits the Board to make decisions regarding a petitioner's eligibility for licensure prior to entering or completing a nursing program.